 The labrum is a soft tissue that deepens the socket of the shoulder joint.
 It can tear when the shoulder dislocates completely or partially.

 Tear of the labrum will render the shoulder joint unstable and an unstable joint will wear out in the long term.
 Thus, it is usually highly recommended to seek surgical repair for a torn labrum of the shoulder.

 Musculoskeletal injuries are commonplace in sports and physical activity.
 Proper warm-up and physical conditioning are essential to prevent injuries.

 However, when an injury strikes, it is important to seek medical attention to evaluate the injury and consider treatment options early.

 Neglecting a sports injury or playing on despite the pain or swelling, may end up doing more harm to the joints and body in the future.

 Article contributed by Dr. Ramesh Subramaniam, orthopaedic surgeon, Mount Elizabeth Novena Hospital.

-Author: Dr. Ramesh Subramaniam
+Latest posts by Dr. Ramesh Subramaniam (see all)